When nausea strikes, it can be debilitating.

 The company sells its isolate in every possible form, including tinctures, capsules, vape oils, gummies, topicals, syrups, or even beard products.

 Hemp Bombs gives you more affordable CBD extracts at the cost of some quality.
-Since this pure isolate, their products lack the much-needed synergy from full-spectrum extracts.
+Since this is pure isolate, their products lack the much-needed synergy from full-spectrum extracts.
 Therefore, you may need a higher dose to feel the difference.

 But, if you don’t tolerate other ingredients than CBD in hemp extracts, or you’re subject to periodical drug tests at work and can’t test false-positive for THC, an isolate may be your last resort.